vincent-lafouasse/config-files/README.md

 todo:
 - `env42`, a config specifically for my work session
 - `linux-desktop`, a heavyweight linux config with fully fledged neovim and zsh
-- `linux-minimal`, probably just a tiny `.vimrc` so i can survive in the wild
+- `linux-minimal`, probably just a tiny `.vimrc` so i can survive in the wild, maybe a nice bash prompt as well